mvarbichki/simple-crypto-fastapi-wallet/README.md

 (keep in mind that the site API refreshes every 60 seconds for crypto price changes).

-The app is deployed on deta.sh and can be tested here: https://ctotbg.deta.dev/docs#/
+The app is deployed on deta.sh and can be tested here: https://ctotbg.deta.dev/docs#/ .
+The database is located on the railway.app